 Spot roaring lions on the savannah and sip a local Sauvignon Blanc in your lodge.
-Wander down the V & A Waterfront as an amber sunset sets across the "Mother City."
-Or trek through the Kruger National Park, spotting leopards and elephants as you move further into the wilderness.
-All these activities can only be described as quintessentially South African, and evoke a country where history meets culture, and the wild meets the natural.
+Wander down the V & A Waterfront in Cape Town as an amber sunset sets across the "Mother City."
+Take a guided tour through the Kruger National Park at dawn, spotting leopards and elephants as you move further into the wilderness.
+All these activities are quintessentially South African, and evoke a country where history meets culture, and the wild meets the natural.

 Only a stone's throw away from Cape Town, Stellenbosch is a world-famous wine region known for its juicy Cabernet Sauvignon and Pinotage grapes.
 Whether you visit South Africa’s leading wine region on a day trip from Cape Town, or spend several days in the area, you’ll be entranced by the beauty and aroma of Stellenbosch’s numerous, outstanding wineries.

 Stretching across 150 miles from Port Elizabeth to Cape Town, it's a route filled with diverse landscapes and wildlife, from nature to marine reserves, which feature lagoons, lakes and primaeval forests.
 Of course, no coastal drive is complete without visiting a beach—some of the best in the world await you here.

 The city of Tsitsikamma is known for its beautiful, pristine forests brushing up against the Indian Ocean.
 Its highlight attraction could be its seaside cliffs, used for excellent, shore-based whale-watching opportunities.
 Thrill seekers will be sure to notice that Tsitsikamma also offers the world’s highest bridge-based bungee jump as well as whitewater rafting opportunities.